Frequently Asked Questions

 - Is the Blood Collection Program available in French?

-- When combined with your questionnaire responses, your blood sample will assist health researchers in better understanding the factors that influence our health and quality of life.
+- In combination with the information you provided on your initial health questionnaire, your blood sample will help researchers better understand the factors that influence health and quality of life.
 Blood samples may be used in health research to answer questions about hormones, nutrients, vitamins, chemicals, metals and genetic factors.
-Ultimately, all of the samples that are collected may help to improve the prevention, diagnosis and treatment of chronic diseases such as cancer, heart disease and diabetes.
+Ultimately, all of the samples that are collected may help to improve the prevention, and diagnosis of chronic diseases such as cancer, heart disease, diabetes, asthma, Alzheimer’s, and depression.

-- Participation in this phase is entirely voluntary and you can continue to take part in the OHS should you choose not to provide a blood sample.
+- Participation in this phase is entirely voluntary and you can continue to take part in the Ontario Health Study should you choose not to provide a blood sample.
 You may also provide a sample when it is convenient for you.

-- The samples collected by the Ontario Health Study are for research purposes only.
-The Study’s assessments are not diagnostic and do not replace a visit to your doctor or health-care professional.
+- The blood samples collected by the Ontario Health Study are for research purposes only.
+The Study’s blood measurements are not diagnostic and do not replace a visit to your doctor or health-care professional.

 - Some of your blood will be used for immediate blood analysis.
 These analyses include: